-New Hampshire's White Mountains are one of the best places to see autumn's vibrant colors, and each year, Conway Scenic Railroad offers two different tours of the state's most spectacular fall scenery.
-All trains depart from the landmark Conway Railroad Station in North Conway village (38 Norcross Circle).
+New Hampshire's White Mountains are one of the best places to see autumn's vibrant colors, and each year, Conway Scenic Railroad offers two different train tour options as the leaves turn.
+All trains depart from the supremely photogenic Conway Railroad Station in North Conway.

-The Notch Train takes passengers on a five-hour tour along the historic Mountain Division line first used by the Maine Central Railroad company more than 130 years ago.
-The train route winds through Crawford Notch on the way to Crawford and Fabyan stations and the tour features live commentary that includes folklore and history of both the region and the railroad industry.
+The Notch Train takes passengers on an immersive, five-hour trip along the historic Mountain Division line first used by the Maine Central Railroad more than 130 years ago.
+The train route winds through Crawford Notch on the way to Crawford and Fabyan stations, and the tour features live commentary that includes folklore and history of both the region and the railroad industry.

-If you don't have the time on your vacation to take the Notch Train trip, you can take either the 55-minute or 105-minute Valley Train tours instead.
-While shorter and offering fewer amenities than the Notch service, these tours still showcase beautiful vistas of the mountains and countryside of New Hampshire en route to Conway or Barlett.
+If you don't want to invest quite as much time, you can choose either the 55-minute or 105-minute Valley Train tour instead.
+These family-friendly outings showcase beautiful vistas of New Hampshire's mountains and countryside en route to Conway or Bartlett.

-You can climb to the tallest peak in New England if you head to Bretton Woods, New Hampshire, in the heart of the White Mountains and book passage aboard the Mount Washington Cog Railway.
+You can climb the tallest peak in New England without breaking a sweat if you head to Bretton Woods, New Hampshire, in the heart of the White Mountains and book passage aboard the Mount Washington Cog Railway.
 Opened in 1869, "The Cog" was the first mountain-climbing train of its kind in the world.
-A steep, three-mile journey up a steep trestle offers passengers sweeping views of New Hampshire's autumn glory, and sometimes even the chance to see snow on the summit even in the middle of summer.
+A steep, three-mile journey offers passengers sweeping views of New Hampshire's autumn glory and sometimes even the chance to see snow at the summit of Mount Washington.

-You can watch the cranberry bogs go by on a scenic train trip from Hyannis, Massachusetts, to the Cape Cod Canal aboard one of the Cape Cod Central Railroad fall foliage tours.
-The narration that plays during the ride includes a history of the area, highlights of famous buildings you can see from the train, and information about wildlife, ecology, and industry on Cape Cod.
+You can watch the cranberry bogs go by on a scenic train trip from Hyannis, Massachusetts, to the Cape Cod Canal aboard one of Cape Cod Central Railroad's fall foliage tours.
+The narration during the ride focuses on the history of the area, famous buildings you can see from the train, wildlife, ecology, and industry on Cape Cod.
 This rail operator also offers brunch, luncheon, and dinner train trips on select dates in the fall.